-- extended until 2025, the environmental authorisation provided to operate the Whyalla Steelworks, to provide the regulatory certainty required to invest in the future of the South Australian operations
+The South Australian government has also extended the environmental authorisation provided to operate the Whyalla Steelworks to 2025.
+This will provide the regulatory certainty required to invest in the future of the South Australian operations.

 The Whyalla Steelworks directly and indirectly employs around 3,500 South Australians and supports local businesses.
 Keeping the Whyalla Steelworks operational, keeps the Whyalla Community and Upper Spencer Gulf region thriving.